 Faculty members are also responsible for being familiar with the full syllabus statement.

-Additional guidance for fall 2021
+Additional guidance for spring 2022

 - Information about syllabi for students: Syllabus information: Policies you should know video